SofaComplianceRobotics/docs-support/versioned_docs/version-v24.12/EmioLabs/emio-labs-user-manual.md

 2. Read the lab overview and objectives.
 3. Follow the step-by-step instructions within each lab.

-If you want to create your own content simply follow this [documentation](/docs/EmioLabs/create-your-lab).
+If you want to create your own content you can follow this [documentation](/docs/EmioLabs/create-your-lab).

 ## Using the Simulation Software